qoretechnologies/qorus-vscode/README.md

 ## Version 3.7.0 overview - What's new:

 - Implemented new FSM states - create, single record, multiple record search, update, and delete.
+- Requires Qorus 5.1.35+ to support new FSM functionality

 ## Version 3.6.7 overview - What's new: